Man vs. Bee: Critical response

 Atkinson's performance has been praised by critics.
 Stuart Jeffries of The Guardian argued Atkinson was "intentionally funny in all nine episodes".
 James Hibbs of Radio Times argued he "doesn't stray from his trademark, cringe-inducing slapstick hijinks" and he "does it better than anyone".
 Anita Singh of The Telegraph said he has "lost none of his skill".
 Joel Keller of Decider argued "this series shows off all the skills that have made his career so successful" and "the times when Atkinson gets very physical" is a highlight.
 Ben Dowell of The Times described Atkinson's performance as "reassuringly familiar" and "commandingly skilful as you would expect", but less enjoyable to watch screw things up than Mr. Bean can be.
 Steve Bennett of Chortle said "Atkinson remains a master of this genre".

 However, Imogen West-Knights of New Statesman argued Atkinson in Man vs. Bee does not reach "the queasy delights of Bean".
 Hibbs criticised the series for being too long and pacing lulling in the middle, West-Knights similarly criticised the release format.
 Vicky Jessop of Evening Standard argued the plot wears thin by the end of the first episode, and the others are too long.
 Jeffries, and West-Knights, criticised the lack of characterisation for the Bee.
 Jeffries, Sean O'Grady of The Independent, and Camilla Long of The Times, criticised the product placement.

+Future

+A sequel series Man vs. Baby was announced to be in production in December 2024.